Sponsored Links

-T-cell lymphomas can be classified into various subtypes depending upon the shape size and other cellular characteristics of the tumors.
+T cell lymphoma can be classified into various subtypes depending upon the shape size and other cellular characteristics of the tumors.
 Classification of these tumors is also complicated with most tumors being different from the others.
-In general, T-cell lymphomas can be divided into several categories:
+In general, T cell lymphomas can be divided into several categories:

-Lymphocytic leukemias are cancers where the precursors T-cells originate from the lymph nodes whereas myeloid leukemias are those where the precursor cells come from the bone marrow.
-Lymphomas can arise from the lymph nodes situated all over the body and are also named according to the tissue of origin.
-Therefore an evaluation of cell types present in biopsy tissue samples is the only definitive tool to identify T-cell lymphomas.
+Lymphomas can arise from the lymph nodes situated all over the body and are named according to the tissue of origin.
+Therefore, an evaluation of cell types present in biopsy tissue samples is the only definitive tool to identify a T cell lymphoma as opposed to another type of lymphoma such as a B-cell lymphoma.

 Causes